ctuning/ck-tensorflow/program/object-detection-tf-py/README.md

 #### `CK_ENABLE_TENSORRT`

-Enables the TensorRT backend (if the installed tensorflow library supports it.
-Up to now, only the source installation, with CUDA support, with the flag `--env.CK_TF_NEED_TENSORRT="YES"` is supporting this feature).
+Enables the TensorRT backend if the installed TensorFlow library supports it.
+(Currently, build TensorFlow with CUDA support from sources with the `--env.CK_TF_NEED_TENSORRT="YES"` flag.)

 Possible values: `0,1`
 Default: `0`